ojirisdarnid/nebula-graph-ansible/README.md

 ## 📌 Key Features

-* Fast Installation: Automates the entire process, saving time and ensuring smooth deployments.
+* **Fast Installation**, Automates the entire process, saving time and ensuring smooth deployments.
-* Consistency: Delivers the same configuration for every installation, eliminating discrepancies.
+* **Consistency**, Delivers the same configuration for every installation, eliminating discrepancies.
-* Error Minimization: Reduces the risk of misconfigurations caused by manual steps.
+* **Error Minimization**, Reduces the risk of misconfigurations caused by manual steps.

 ## 🛠️ Responsibilities of the Playbook
 This playbook handles the following tasks: